 - Dredge shrimp in flour.
 Shake off excess and dip in egg, then coat with Panko crumbs from both sides.

-- Working in batches, fry the shrimp until golden and crispy (1-2 minutes).
+- Working in batches, fry the shrimp until golden and crispy (1-2 minutes per side).
 If the oil isn't covering the entire shrimp, flip them half way through.

 - Place on paper towel to drain.